Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 You’ll find a wide range of fragrance and cosmetics, electronics, gifts and chocolates.
 And there are some really good bargains, with discounts of up to 50% off RRP.

-And if you forgot to pick up some souvenirs or gifts while you were in Dublin, you’ll even find a range of those available on board!
+And if you forgot to pick up some souvenirs in Dublin, you’ll find a range available on board!

 Travelling by ferry to Dublin obviously takes longer than flying to Ireland, but there’s plenty on board to keep you occupied.

-If the food menu and on-board shopping doesn’t keep you occupied for the duration of your crossing, you might be interested to check out the entertainment options.
+If the food menu and on-board shopping doesn’t keep you busy for the duration of your crossing, you might like to check out the entertainment options.

 The bars and lounges on board have TVs, to help keep you entertained throughout the crossing .
 But if you’re travelling with young children, you might need more than just the TV to keep them occupied for 3 hours.